-The Arksen Middle Sea Rally will start in mid June, in Athens.
+The Arksen Middle Sea Rally starts in Athens.
 From here, the Rally will cruise Turkey and the Greek Islands, soaking up culture while exploring.
 They will then cruise the coast of Croatia and the Dalmatian Coast, reaching Venice.

 Malta and Sicily will be an unusual take on the Western Med, giving ample opportunity for a slightly more unique experience as these Islands are not often given the spotlight they deserve from regular Med charters.

 We spend the last month of the Middle Sea Rally cruising Sardinia and Corsica.
 Enjoying the wonderful restaurants and experiences, as well as some more adrenaline packed days to earn them.

 The Middle Sea Rally will climax by sailing into Monaco, timed to coincide with the Yacht Show, gaining charter vessels, Arksen, PELORUS and The Explorer Rally some excellent publicity and event opportunities.